-Section V. Pesticides and Other Contaminants:
+Section V: Pesticides and Other Contaminants

-MINSA Executive Decree No. 467, from November 7, 2007, published in Official Gazette No. 25932 of December 4, 2007, dictates the maximum limits of pesticide residues and other contaminants in fruits and vegetables for internal consumption as well as for exports.
-This rule adopts maximum levels applied by the CODEX, the EPA, and the EU, whichever is the lowest.
+MINSA Executive Decree No. 467, from November 7, 2007, published in Official Gazette No. 25932 of December 4, 2007, dictates the maximum limits of pesticide residues (MRLs) and other contaminants in fruits and vegetables for internal consumption as well as for exports.
+This rule adopts maximum levels applied by CODEX, the EPA, and the EU, whichever is the lowest.
 It establishes that the Ministry of Health will collect samples from warehouses and supermarkets, while the Ministry of Agricultural Development will collect samples at farms.
 No frequency for sampling is established, and cost of analysis is charged to distributors and importers.

 Panama has a residue laboratory to analyze food products for pesticides and other contaminants.
-Random samples are taken from imported food products to be tested at this lab, which uses USDA and/or EPA tolerances for pesticides, and has been reviewed by private consultants to improve procedures and effectiveness (activity supported by FAS).
-In addition, they are applying for ISO certification.
+Random samples are taken from imported food products to be tested at this lab, which uses USDA and/or EPA tolerances for pesticides and has been reviewed by private consultants to improve procedures and effectiveness.
+In addition, they are applying for International Standards Organization (ISO) certification.
+FAS has provided technical assistance to Panama's efforts in this area.

-Section VI.
-Other Regulations and Requirements:
+Section VI: Other Requirements, Regulations, and Registration measures

-Technical Regulations, Standards and Conformity Assessments